Seagullathoth/odin-recipes/README.md

 # odin-recipes
-A project to text basic HTML knowledge.
+A project to test basic HTML knowledge.

 Will try to make a website with multiple pages and links that lead to some recipes.